 Immunology & Cancer Immunotherapy Program Activities and Selected Scientific Reports

+The program's members meet monthly to exchange ideas and research updates.
+On an annual basis, Cancer Immunotherapy gathers for a retreat specific to immunology.
+As appropriate, program members plan topical meetings to address particular issues in great depth.
 The lively Dartmouth campus provides many other opportunities for scientific involvement and members from Cancer Immunotherapy are regular participants in both the Microbiology & Immunology, and Immunology Seminar Series.
-Similarly, symposia are organized, such as the May 2014 Dartmouth Immunology & Immunotherapy Symposium.
+Similarly, symposia are organized, such as the Annual Dartmouth Immunology & Immunotherapy Symposium.

 Education and mentoring are top priorities of our Program.
 In cooperation with Dartmouth’s NIH-funded SYNERGY Clinical and Translational Science Institute, senior ICIP members provide formal mentorship for program junior clinician-scientists in designing clinical trials, and securing grant funding in cancer immunotherapy.
 Our faculty are heavily involved in the training of fellows, residents, and medical students, as well as classroom instruction for medical, graduate, and undergraduate students across the Dartmouth campus and the Dartmouth-Hitchcock Medical Center.